-- (1) The broad environmental objective of this Plan is to protect the condition of the groundwater sources and their groundwater-dependent ecosystems over the term of this Plan. - (2) The targeted environmental objectives of this Plan are as follows: - (a) to protect the extent and condition of high priority groundwater-dependent ecosystems, - (b) to contribute to the maintenance of salinity levels (total dissolved solids) within water quality target ranges that support instream groundwater-dependent ecosystems in the Lower Darling Alluvial Groundwater Source and the extent of the freshwater lens of the Darling alluvium,
+- (1) The broad environmental objective of this Plan is to protect the condition of the groundwater sources and their groundwater-dependent ecosystems over the term of this Plan. - (2) The targeted environmental objectives of this Plan are as follows: - (a) to protect the extent and condition of high priority groundwater-dependent ecosystems, - (b) to contribute to the prevention of structural damage to aquifers of the groundwater sources resulting from groundwater extraction. - Note.
+Structural damage to an aquifer is defined in the Dictionary.

-- 1 Total dissolved solids is defined in the Dictionary - Water quality target ranges for the Lower Darling Alluvial Groundwater Source are defined in the Water Quality Management Plan: GW07 Darling Alluvium Water Resource Plan, which will be available on the Department's website. - (c) to contribute to the prevention of structural damage to aquifers of the groundwater sources resulting from groundwater extraction. - Note.
-Structural damage to an aquifer is defined in the Dictionary - (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water for the environment in excess of the limits to the availability of water - Note.
+- (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water for the environment in excess of limits to the availability of water, - Note.
 Part 4 reserves all water remaining above the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits for the environment. - (b) manage extractions under access licences and basic landholder rights within the limits to the availability of water, - Note.
-Part 6 manages extraction of groundwater within the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits. - (c) manage the construction and use of water supply works to minimise impacts on high priority groundwater dependent ecosystems and groundwater quality.

-- Clause 37 (2) of this Plan restricts the take of water from the Lower Darling Alluvial Groundwater Source unless electrical conductivity is less than 3000 uS/cm. - Part 9 sets provisions that manage the location, construction and use of water supply works to prevent impacts on high priority groundwater-dependent ecosystems and from sources of contaminated water. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes in trends in ecological condition during the term of this Plan, as assessed using one or more of the following:
+Part 6 manages extraction of groundwater within the long-term average annual extraction limits and the Basin Plan long-term average sustainable diversion limits. - (c) manage the construction and use of water supply works to minimise impacts on high priority groundwater-dependent ecosystems and groundwater quality. - Note.
+Part 9 sets provisions that manage the location, construction and use of water supply works to prevent impacts on high priority groundwater-dependent ecosystems and from sources of contaminated water. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan as assessed using one or more of the following: - (a) the extent and recorded condition of high priority groundwater-dependent ecosystems, - (b) the recorded condition of target populations of high priority groundwaterdependent native vegetation, - (c) the recorded values of groundwater levels. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with,

-- (a) the extent and recorded condition of high priority groundwater-dependent ecosystems, - (b) the recorded condition of target populations of high priority groundwaterdependent native vegetation, - (c) the recorded values of groundwater levels. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which changes in the performance indicators can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on the groundwater sources and their dependent ecosystems have affected progress toward achieving the environmental objectives.
+- (b) the extent to which changes in the performance indicators can be attributed to the strategies in subclause (3) and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on the groundwater sources and their dependent ecosystems have affected progress toward achieving the environmental objectives.

 Note.
-External influences may include long- and short-term climate trends, land use patterns and other factors.
+External influences may include long and short term climate trends, land use patterns and other factors.